Charleston leaders voice concern about the court system after King St. shooting

 Two people were arrested on Sunday for firearm violations.
 Charleston Police said one of the suspects, 20-year-old Tyvone Davis, was out on bond for a charge in Orangeburg County.

 “We’ve seen a lot of this recently where we are coming into contact with people who are carrying guns.
 They’re not supposed to be carrying guns.
-Often times, these are people who are maybe having history of committing crimes, they’re out on bond for other crimes,” said Sgt.
+Oftentimes, these are people who are maybe having a history of committing crimes, they’re out on bond for other crimes,” said Sgt.
 Elisabeth Wolfsen, the Public Information Officer for the Charleston Police Department.

 Police reports show two other people were arrested on King Street in separate incidents over the weekend for unlawfully carrying a gun.
 This is an issue police said they can’t tackle on their own.